 That is, the usual Garmin operation.

 The material is plastic, both in the case and in the display.
 It makes the watch very light (only 44 grams), but it is true that it gives it a cheap watch look, quite in contrast when compared to other similar watches, both in price and target audience (Ambit3, V800, Fenix 3...).
-It is true that the 920XT also presented that "problem", so it is not something that is remarkable.
+It is true that the 920XT also had this "problem", so it is not something that is remarkable.

 On the back you find the Garmin Elevate optical pulse sensorSince it was introduced a few months ago in the bracelet Garmin Vivosmart HR And it will eventually become a basic feature of any Garmin model, as it is present in almost all of the sports watch range in one form or another.